-Installing a bathtub or shower faucet is not as easy as installing the faucet on a sink.
+Installing a bathtub and shower faucet is not as easy as installing the faucet on a sink.
 The significant working parts of the bathtub and shower faucet go behind the wall.
 The only parts you see are the handles, shower head, and spout.
 Thus, the best time to get going with your installation work is before the wall gets covered.

 As such, if you want to replace a pre-existing shower/tub faucet, it might get a bit tedious.
 However, if your builder was conscientious enough, you might be lucky to access the hidden parts using an access door.
 If not, you must cut through that wall.
 Nevertheless, so long as you are comfortable with accurately drilling, working with copper wire, and measuring, you can get this project done quickly and easily.